Ukraine and the US have finally signed a minerals deal. What does it include?

 The agreement — which the Ukrainian parliament must ratify — would establish a reconstruction fund for Ukraine that Ukrainian officials hope will be a vehicle to ensure future American military assistance.
 A previous agreement was nearly signed before being derailed in a tense Oval Office meeting involving U.S. President Donald Trump, U.S. Vice President JD Vance and Ukrainian President Volodymyr Zelenskyy.

 “We have formed a version of the agreement that provides mutually beneficial conditions for both countries.
-This is an agreement in which the United States notes its commitment to promoting long-term peace in Ukraine and recognizes the contribution that Ukraine has made to global security by giving up its nuclear arsenal,” Ukrainian Economy Minister Yulia Svyrydenko said in a post on Facebook.
+This is an agreement in which the United States notes its commitment to promoting long-term peace in Ukraine and recognizes the contribution that Ukraine has made to global security by giving up its nuclear arsenal,” Economy Minister Yulia Svyrydenko, who signed the deal for Ukraine, said in a post on Facebook.

 The signing comes during what U.S. Secretary of State Marco Rubio said would be a “very critical” week for U.S.-led efforts to end the war that appear to have stalled.
 Ukraine sees the deal as a way to ensure that its biggest and most consequential ally stays engaged and doesn’t freeze military support, which has been key in its 3-year-old fight against Russia’s full-scale invasion.

-“This agreement signals clearly to Russia that the Trump administration is committed to a peace process centered on a free, sovereign, and prosperous Ukraine over the long term,” Treasury Secretary Scott Bessent said in a statement.
+“This agreement signals clearly to Russia that the Trump administration is committed to a peace process centered on a free, sovereign, and prosperous Ukraine over the long term,” Treasury Secretary Scott Bessent, who signed for the U.S., said in a statement.

 Here is a look at the deal.

-While Trump has repeatedly expressed interest in Ukraine’s rare earth elements, it unclear what other minerals might be part of the deal.
-Earlier this year, Andrii Yermak, the head of Ukraine’s presidential office, said it could include lithium, titanium or uranium.
+Officials have also emphasized that the agreement ensures full ownership of the resources remains with Ukraine, and the state will determine what can be extracted and where.

-The agreement ensures full ownership of the resources remains with Ukraine, according to Ukrainian officials.
-The state will determine where and what can be extracted.
+It does not mention any explicit security guarantees to deter future Russian aggression that Ukraine has long insisted on.

-It also does not refer to any debt obligations for Ukraine, the officials have said, meaning profits from the fund will not go toward the paying the U.S. back for its previous support.
+The text of the deal lists 55 minerals but says more can be agreed to.

 They are a group of 17 elements that are essential to many kinds of consumer technology, including cellphones, hard drives and electric and hybrid vehicles.